rbrutherford3/initPi/README.md

-#initpi (UNTESTED)
+# initpi
-## Overview
+## Overview/Instructions
 This is a shell script called `initpi` that is designed to automate the secure setup of the Raspberry Pi through a user interface (UI) or and/or an optional configuration file `initpi.conf`, which should reside in the `/etc` folder.
 The user modifies the contents of `/etc/initpi.conf` for `initpi`, forcing a UI on select fields if desired.
-If no `initpi.conf` is found, UI is implemented for all settings.  `initpi` deletes `initpi.conf` automatically after each use.
+If no `initpi.conf` is found, or if `initpi.conf` is unchanged, UI is implemented for all settings.  `initpi` deletes `initpi.conf` automatically after each use.  `rc.local` is used to delete users (if indicated) after a forced reboot at the end of run.
 Saving a configuration file for future use by copying it prior to the run (see **Security** section) allows the user to repeat the same setup over and over or across different systems, but comes with obvious risk.
 Encrypting copies of `init.conf` is highly recommended.

 ### The following can be configured:
 * timezone